What Is Regression Testing? Definition, Tools, Method, And Example

 4. Hybrid

 The hybrid approach combines test case prioritization and regression test selection.
-Choose exactly the test cases that are repeated based on priority rather than choosing the whole test suite.
+Choose exactly the test cases that you have repeat on priority rather than choosing the whole test suite.

 To understand “What Is Service Regression Testing?”, one can run through the blog for clear understanding.